 Three weeks later, the woman came back with her son.
 The Dalai Lama was ready, and he said, “Son, you should stop eating sugar.
 It is not good for you.”

-The woman was pleased, but also a bit confused.
-She said, “Why did it take you so long to say such a simple thing?”
+The woman was pleased, but also confused.
+She said, “Why did it take you so long to say a simple thing?.”

 The Dalai Lama replied, “When you first came to me, I had not stopped eating sugar myself.”

-Teaching is fun.
 I used to pretend to play teacher with my stuffed animals when I was a kid.
 Now I get to do it in real life when I teach my photography workshops, or give advice when friends ask for it (another huge thing I’ve learned is to NEVER try and help/guide someone unless they come to you and ask).
-It feels good to practice what I preach (it wasn’t always this way).
-It’s a confidence booster and frankly, I would feel like shit otherwise.
+It feels good to practice what I preach.
+It’s a confidence booster and frankly, I would feel like a shitty person otherwise.

-If that woman with her son came to me I would have to say, “Go ask someone else lady.
+If that woman and her son came to me I would have to say, “Go ask someone else lady.
 I’m on my way to get a Mocha Frappaccino.”